Skip to main content Skip to footer

 Rental Restrictions

-• All STRs have an occupancy limit of two (2) persons per bedroom.
+• All STRAs have an occupancy limit of two (2) persons per bedroom.
 If an applicant can demonstrate to the satisfaction of the Township that the sewage disposal system serving the premises was designed and constructed in compliance with the Ontario Building Code to accommodate a higher occupancy number, the Township may increase the maximum occupancy number on the issued license.

 • Only one (1) STRA license will be issued per premises.
 In other words, an operator cannot rent different buildings to different rental groups at the same time.
 All habitable buildings can be rented out.
 This includes sleeping cabins/bunkies and second storey boathouses.